kvbc/react-messenger/README.md

 # react-messenger

-Simple messaging app built on a Next.js frontend with an Express backend, using Github services (OAuth Apps) for authentication.
+Simple messaging app built on a Next.js frontend with an Express backend, using Github authentication services (OAuth Apps).

 This project was a great introduction to the world of third-party auth providers, as well as a huge help to familiarize myself with a simple potential login/logout user flow in a React application.
 Learned a lot of do's and dont's with access tokens as well.
 HttpOnly cookies for the win!